Arbitrary arguments

 1. Arbitrary arguments

 We can also use arbitrary keyword arguments by adding two asterisks instead of one.
 The term generally used is kwargs, but any word will work.
 Remember the general syntax of keyword argument equals value.
-This is equivalent to the key-value pairs that we've seen in dictionaries.
+This is equivalent to the key-value pairs in dictionaries.
 To enable this, we first modify our function to accept arbitrary keyword arguments, then we need to change the code in the body of the function to presume dictionaries will be used, now working with the dot-values method of our kwargs.7.
 Using arbitrary keyword arguments

 Now it's your turn to add arbitrary arguments to custom functions.Create Your Free Account